This post may contain affiliate links, view our disclosure policy.

 Siesta Key is an 8-mile barrier island.
 The island is 11 miles (a 20-minute drive) from Sarasota-Bradenton International Airport and 71 miles (a 90-minute drive) from Tampa International Airport.

 All major rental car companies are available at both airports.
 Taxis and ride-hail companies such as Uber and Lyft are available as well.

 How to Get Around

-In order to lighten the traffic on Siesta Key and to save you the hassle of having to find a parking spot, Siesta Key offers several free transportation and rideshare options once you are on the island.
+In order to lighten the traffic on Siesta Key and save you the hassle of having to find a parking spot, Siesta Key offers several free transportation and rideshare options once you are on the island.

-The Siesta Breeze Trolley (pictured above) offers free round trip service from Siesta Key Village to the southernmost part of the island, with many stops along the way.
+The Siesta Breeze Trolley (pictured above) offers free round-trip service from Siesta Key Village to the southernmost part of the island, with many stops along the way.